-Please limit the use of Diamond Dry to one-to-two (1-2) bags on a fields with grass infields and two (2) bags on the back diamonds with all dirt infields.
+Please limit the use of Pro Choice Field Conditioner to one-to-two (1-2) bags on a fields with grass infields and two (2) bags on the back diamonds with all dirt infields.
 This is less of a cost-conscious measure and more about preserving the long-term use of the fields.
-Diamond Dry offers some helpful short-term fixes, but actually can do more longer-term damage as it turns quality field mix into a more dust-like surface.
-In short, the more dry used the more dry needed to dry the field next time.

 - Apply only one handful of field dry mixture for every 15 square feet of playing surface.
 This amounts to only 30-40 handfuls if applied to an entire infield, equals less than one full bag.
 (And only apply in necessary areas, not the entire field.)

 - Do keep it out of the rain.